-When I film that landscape, it had a wide image and a wide dynamic range, and even though the opposite is so far away, the image is still sharp, about sharpness and resolution of cinematography.
+When I filmed that landscape, it had a wide image and a wide dynamic range, and even though the opposite is so far away, the image is still sharp, with sharpness and resolution of cinematography.

-This lens is doing as well as a prime lens, and also, you can shoot with F 2.8 through the old focal length.
+This lens does as well as a prime lens, and you can shoot with F 2.8 through the old focal length.

-So, when it’s dark, you still can get, but also a smooth and creamy and wide range of colors.
+So, when it’s dark, you can still get a smooth, creamy, and wide range of colors.

-This can do a lot of things, and when it comes to photography.
-Well, I thought this lens is good at photography than cinematography; I don’t know exactly why I thought like this.
+I thought this lens was better at photography than cinematography; I don’t know precisely why I felt like this.

-The technical reason why I thought like this, I don’t know, but the color of science is really great.
-The contrast is really high.
+I don’t know the technical reason I thought like this, but the color of science is excellent.

-The range of color is really wide, and especially this lens catches the light very well; Sony officially says this lens is good at catching the light; I completely agree with this.
+The range of color is really wide, especially since this lens catches the light very well.

 This lens made me realize that photography is enjoyable.
 Maybe you love photography more.

-Okay, so the conclusion is just a lens, keeps high resolution and sharpness through all focal lengths.
+Okay, the conclusion is a lens that keeps high resolution and sharpness through all focal lengths.

-The light is really smooth and creamy, but also the image is sharp and crispy, so I think this lens is something like you mixed up every good stuff of other lenses.
+The light is smooth and creamy, but the image is sharp and crispy, so I think this lens is something you mix up every good stuff of other lenses.